-This vintage Pyrex food storage container (which I bought on eBay for my book and my #MuseumOfLead collection) was positive for lead at some of the highest levels I have ever found.
+This vintage Pyrex food storage container (which I bought on eBay for my book and my #MuseumOfLead collection) was positive for Lead (in the exterior red paint) at some of the highest levels I have ever found in a Pyrex piece.
+It also tested positive for a fairly high (and definitely unsafe) level of Lead in the plain white milk glass (the food-contact surface of the dish).

 It’s super interesting to note how the red is fairly solid with few blemishes and little wear, much like it would have been when new.

-I have posted other examples of this very same dish (in different colors) that clearly show how the paint wears over time.
-And where does that lead paint end up?
+I have published other examples of this very same dish (in different colors) that clearly show how the paint wears over time.
+And where does that Lead paint end up?
 In your kitchen environment?
 In your sink?
 In your dishwasher?

-No one has studied the impact of this sort of source of lead, so there is not an answer to that.
-As a result, I subscribe to the #FirstDoNoHarm principle and also #BetterSafeThanSorry, and I do not have any leaded vintage Pyrex pieces in my home.
-[The clear-glass vintage Pyrex pieces are often lead-free.]
+No one has studied the impact of this sort of source of Lead, so there is not an answer to that question (posed often by readers of this website).
+As a result, I subscribe to the #FirstDoNoHarm principle (also #BetterSafeThanSorry and #KnowBetterDoBetter), and I do not have any leaded vintage Pyrex pieces in my home.
+(The clear-glass vintage Pyrex pieces are sometimes Lead-free.)

 - Lead (Pb): 1212 +/- 70 ppm,